tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 Nothing in this section should be taken as a requirement for how `bdqffdq:Assertions` or `Responses` are to be presented to consumers of `Data Quality Reports`.
 Implementations MAY present the results of Tests in any form appropriate for their consumers.

 See [3.1 Structure of a Response (normative)](../../bdqtest/index.md#31-structure-of-response-normative) in [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on representing Responses as RDF or in data structures.

+### 5.1.1 Results from Measures (normative)

+Measure Tests that return numeric values MUST return a single numeric value in `Response.result`.
+The value MAY be zero, a positive or negative integer, or a real number.
+Implementers SHOULD be mindful of interoperability issues when numbers are serialized or exchanged across programming languages, runtimes, or storage systems (for example, loss of integer precision, floating-point rounding differences, and handling of non-finite values such as NaN or ±Infinity).

+`Measure` Tests that return "COMPLETE" or "NOT_COMPLETE" MUST return one of those two values as the `Response.result`.

+A single `Measure` Test MUST NOT return a list of numbers.
+A single `Measure` Test MUST NOT return a list of "COMPLETE"/"NOT_COMPLETE" values.

 ### 5.2 Framework Elements Not Included in BDQ Test Descriptions (normative)